 Eating the right foods could help you manage the life stage better, and give your body the best tools to deal with what can be some testing symptoms.
 A range of vitamins and supplements are also available to help you cope with the menopause – discover the truth about them below…

-The following foods are healthy and beneficial for all stages of your life, but could be particularly helpful with tackling some of the symptoms of the menopause.
+The following foods are healthy and beneficial for all stages of your life, but could be particularly helpful with tackling some of the symptoms of the menopause – especially following the news that oestrogen could affect coronavirus symptoms.

 Foods for menopause: